JavaScript is required

 Some people use Skritter, which is specifically designed for Chinese character writing practice.
 It has you write characters on screen with your finger or stylus, and it checks your stroke order in real time.
 The spaced repetition is built in.
 Pretty convenient, though it costs money after the trial period.

-The key with any spaced repetition system: actually do your reviews consistently.
+The key with any spaced repetition system: do your reviews consistently.
 The algorithm works when you trust it and show up daily.
 Skipping reviews for a week breaks the spacing and you'll forget characters you'd already learned.

-Practicing with context through reading and writing
+Practicing with sentences and contexts

 Isolated character practice builds the foundation, but contextual learning makes everything stick better.
 Writing actual words, phrases, and sentences shows you how characters combine and behave in real usage.

-Copying sentences from your textbook or reading material provides fantastic practice.
+2. Copying sentences from your textbook or reading material provides fantastic practice.
 You're simultaneously reinforcing characters, learning vocabulary, and absorbing grammar patterns.
 Pick sentences slightly above your current level so you're challenged but not overwhelmed.

-Writing your own sentences takes it further.
+3. Writing your own sentences takes it further.
 Even simple stuff like "I ate rice today" or "My friend likes coffee" forces you to recall characters actively and combine them meaningfully.
 You'll quickly discover which characters you actually know versus which ones you just vaguely recognize.

-Keeping a simple Chinese journal, even just a few sentences daily, provides regular writing practice with personal relevance.
+4. Keeping a simple Chinese journal, even just a few sentences daily, provides regular writing practice with personal relevance.
 Writing about your own life creates stronger memory associations than copying random textbook examples.
 Plus you can review your old entries and see your progress, which feels pretty awesome.

-Common mistakes to avoid
+Common mistakes to avoid when learning how to write Chinese

 Plenty of learners sabotage their own progress with counterproductive habits.
 Watching out for these pitfalls saves you time and frustration.

-Not simplifying your approach when learning simplified Chinese.
+4. Sticking with one script.
 If you're learning simplified characters (used in mainland China), don't accidentally practice traditional versions (used in Taiwan and Hong Kong).
 They're different writing systems.
 Pick one and stick with it, at least initially.

-Measuring your progress
+Measuring your progress in Mandarin writing

 Knowing whether your practice is actually working helps maintain motivation and adjust your approach.

-Speed matters too, eventually.
+2. Speed matters too, eventually.
 Beginners write slowly and carefully, which is fine.
 But over time, you should get faster as muscle memory develops.
 If you're still painfully slow after writing a character 50 times, something's wrong with your practice method.

-Taking practice tests designed for Chinese proficiency exams (HSK writing sections, for example) provides objective benchmarks.
+5. Taking practice tests designed for Chinese proficiency exams (HSK writing sections, for example) provides objective benchmarks.
 Even if you're not planning to take the actual test, the practice versions show you what level you're currently at.